RAS-University/robotic-courses/docs/chap2_sensing/new-sensors-for-robotics.md

 ---

 ##### Augmentation and “enhanced GPS” options
+{: .no_toc }

 Many systems improve GNSS accuracy by providing external corrections or by using carrier-phase information.

-##### Satellite-based augmentation systems (SBAS)
+- **Satellite-based augmentation systems (SBAS)**

 A **satellite-based augmentation system (SBAS)** is an enhancement layer built on top of GNSS.
 SBAS uses a network of **ground reference stations** at precisely surveyed locations to monitor GNSS satellite signals.
-These stations estimate common error sources—such as satellite clock errors, orbit (ephemeris) errors, and ionospheric delay—and broadcast **correction messages** to users via geostationary satellites.
+These stations estimate common error sources—such as satellite clock errors, orbit (ephemeris) errors, and ionospheric delay, and broadcast **correction messages** to users via geostationary satellites.

 One example of SBAS is the **Wide Area Augmentation System (WAAS)**, operated in North America.
 When SBAS corrections are available, horizontal positioning accuracy can improve from roughly **10–12 m** (standalone GPS) to about **1–2 m** within the system’s coverage region.

-##### Differential GPS (DGPS)
+- **Differential GPS (DGPS)**

 Differential GPS (DGPS) improves positioning accuracy by using a **reference receiver** placed at a precisely surveyed, fixed location.
 Because the true position of this reference is known, it can estimate the current GNSS errors affecting its measurements (such as satellite timing and atmospheric delays).
 These estimated errors are then transmitted to nearby robot receivers, which apply the same corrections to their own measurements.

 This approach works well only when the robot is **close to the reference station**, since many GNSS errors vary gradually with location.
 As the distance increases, the reference errors no longer match the robot’s local errors, and correction effectiveness decreases.

-##### Receiver Autonomous Integrity Monitoring (RAIM)
+- **Receiver Autonomous Integrity Monitoring (RAIM)**

 Receiver Autonomous Integrity Monitoring (RAIM) is a technique that allows a GNSS receiver to **detect faulty measurements** without relying on external corrections.
 The receiver computes multiple position solutions using different combinations of visible satellites and checks whether these solutions are mutually consistent.

 If one satellite is providing incorrect data, the solutions will disagree, allowing the receiver to detect (and sometimes exclude) the faulty measurement.
 RAIM requires **more satellites than the minimum needed for positioning**, since this redundancy is essential for consistency checks and integrity monitoring.

-##### Real-Time Kinematic positioning (RTK)
+- **Real-Time Kinematic positioning (RTK)**

 Real-Time Kinematic positioning (RTK) is a high-precision GNSS technique that uses not only the navigation code, but also the **carrier signal itself**.
 GNSS signals are transmitted as radio waves at a known frequency.
 This underlying radio wave is called the **carrier**, and its oscillation is much faster than the navigation code modulated on top of it.

 The **carrier phase** is the position within this repeating wave cycle (for example, whether the wave is at a peak, trough, or somewhere in between) when it arrives at the receiver.
 By tracking this phase very precisely, the receiver can measure changes in distance with **millimeter-level resolution**.

-However, the receiver does not know how many **full carrier wavelengths** lie between the satellite and the receiver—only the fractional part of the current wave cycle can be observed directly.
+However, the receiver does not know how many **full carrier wavelengths** lie between the satellite and the receiver-only the fractional part of the current wave cycle can be observed directly.
 Determining this unknown whole-number count is known as resolving the **integer ambiguity**.

 RTK combines carrier-phase measurements with corrections from a nearby base station to determine this integer number of wavelengths.
 Once the integer ambiguity is resolved, the distance between satellite and receiver can be estimated with very high precision, enabling **centimeter-level horizontal positioning accuracy** under good signal conditions.
 This level of precision is why RTK is often referred to as “survey grade.”